 Leaving aside income transfers and focusing on the real resource changes, HSR generates social benefits, basically time savings, higher reliability, comfort and safety, and the reduction of congestion and accidents from alternative modes.
 When users shift to HSR from buses, cars or airlines, some avoidable costs add to total benefits.
 These cost savings may be significant when the equipment, energy and labor have alternative uses.

-Table 3.1 shows the direct and indirect benefits associated with the investment in transport infrastructure.
+Table 1 shows the direct and indirect benefits associated with the investment in transport infrastructure.
 In the case of HSR, some of them are indisputable, as happens to be the case with time savings and new users' willingness to pay, but others are less clear, such as the spatial effects (tunnel effect of HSR in contrast with the corridor effect of conventional rail) or the agglomeration benefits, more connected with urban and commuting services than with the medium-distance intercity transport.
-Let us discuss the list of potential benefits in more detail.
+Let us discuss the list of potential benefits in more detail.4

-Transport market (derived demand) Primary markets (using transport) Secondary markets Time savingsHigher reliability • Effects already measured in the transport market (except leisure and commuting time savings) Complement and substitutes in markets with distortions (indirect effects- Intermodal effects) Higher frequencies Reduction in operating cost Reduction in operating cost Generated passenger-trips Reduction of accidents Environmental impacts Wider economic benefints Agglomeration Higher competition Spatial effects and regional developement Taxes Subsidies Externalities Unemployment Market power
+Transport market (derived demand) Primary markets (using transport) Secondary markets Time savingsHigher reliability • Effects already measured in the transport market (except leisure and commuting time savings) • Complement and substitutes in markets with distortions (indirect effects- intermodal Higher frequencies Reduction in operating costs Generated demand Wider economic benefits Agglomeration Higher competition effects) - Taxes - Subsidies - Externalities - Unemployment - Market power Generated demand Reduction of accidents Environmental impacts • Spatial effects and regional development

-Table 3.1 Benefits of transport investment
+Table 1.
+Benefits of transport investment

-The description of the benefits is based on de Rus (2008, 2010).
+4 The description of the benefits is based on de Rus (2008, 2010).